katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 ## Start a CMSSW open data container

+This section shows how to start a CMSSW container so that you can easily edit files and open a graphical user interface from it.

-The containers do not have modern editors and it is expected that you mount your working directory from the local computer into the container, and use your normal editor for editing the files.
+The CMS open data containers do not have modern editors and it is expected that you mount your working directory from the local computer into the container, and use your normal editor for editing the files.
 Note that all your compiling and executing of the CMSSW still has to be done *in the Docker container*!

 Before you start up your container, create a local directory where you will be doing your code development.
 In the example below, it is called